tari-project/tari-snap/README.md

 npm run build
 ```

-The snap requires connection to a Tari indexer to access the Tari network, by default the snap uses the URL `http://127.0.0.1:18300`, but you can change it by editing the `.env.development` or `.env.production` files to point to your indexer.
+The snap requires connection to a Tari indexer to access the Tari network.
+The URL value is configured in the `tari-snap/snap/.env` file, which you need to create by making a copy of the `tari-snap/snap/.env.example` file.

 Finally, from the root folder (`tari-snap`), build and launch the snap and wallet website:
 ```shell